dcarda/docker.example01/Step_1/README.md

 ```

 This is where I'm telling the container to set up a user and group for jboss.
-JBoss (and Java) will both be running under the jboss user.
+JBoss, and Java, will both be running under the jboss user.

 ```text
 RUN  set -eux                     \